 Arches National Park & Canyonlands National Park

-These are two separate parks but they are so close to each other that they are usually visited during the same trip.
-Since they are both in a remote place of Utah, it is usually better to spend a couple of days in the area.
-Arches National Park is famous for its iconic Delicate Arch but the park actually contains over 2,000 natural stones arches.
+These are two separate parks, but they are so close to each other that people usually visit them during the same trip.
+Since they are both in a remote place of Utah, it is generally better to spend a couple of days in the area.
+Arches National Park is famous for its iconic Delicate Arch, but the park contains over 2,000 natural stones arches.
 Canyonlands National Park covers mostly canyons and buttes created by the Colorado River and other smaller rivers.
 The park is divided into four main sections: Island in the Sky, the Needles, the Maze, and the rivers themselves.
 We spent a day wandering through Arches and waited for the sunset for spectacular views of the Delicate Arch – a must-see!
 We camped in Canyonlands and explored the numerous canyons, the trails climbing over beautiful buttes.
 If you want to experience wilderness in a desert environment, these are the parks to go!

 Everglades National Park